-Submitter's details:

-H MORRIS MATAMATA PIAKO DISTRICT COUNCIL

-Name: + 1 + 10 (Organisation / Individual) TORKIS
+Submitter's details: Name: PJ & DH MORRIS (Organisation / Individual)

 Contact person:(If different from above)

-Address for correspond dence: 47 St irling St
+Address for correspondence: 47 Stirling St

-Phone: 0788479 85 Faxin ab 0274739955
+Phone: 078847985 Fext 0274739955

-A 1 is@xta.co.n.
+E-mail: dobmorris@xta.co.n)

-This is a submission n on:
+This is a submission on:

-Plan Change 47 - P lan Your Town; and/or DECEIV
+Plan Change 47 - Plan Your Town; and/or

-the Horrell Road No tice of Requirement
+the Horrell Road Notice of Requirement

-(CE) VCE Notice of Requirement that my
+The specific provisions of the plan change and/or Notice of Requirement that my submission relates to are: Streel Street A.

-My submission is (include e whether you support or oppose the specific provisions or wish to have them

-amended, and the reasons for y rour views; attach additional pages if necessary):
+My submission is (include whether you support or oppose the specific provisions or wish to have them amended, and the reasons for your views; attach additional pages if necessary):

-Patrick 161
+Patrick 16459 Debbie 16460

+NAR#

-Office use only: TRIM# NAR# Container: 13/7981
+Container: 13/7981

-I seek the following decision from Council (please give precise details): ☐ Accept the plan change Decline the plan change Accept the plan change with the following amendments Leave areas of Land Russ Russ Residential ☐ If the plan change is not declined, make the following amendments I wish to present at the council planning hear ing: Yes □ No PLEASE NOTE: IF YOU DO NOT TICK EITHER "YES" OR "NO" ABOVE, THEN IT WILL BE ASSUMED THAT YOU DO NOT WISH TO BE HEARD.
-I would be prepared to present a joint case at the hearing with others making a similar submission: ☑ Yes ☐ No I could gain an advantage in trade competitio ☐ Yes ☐ No n through this submission.
-If you could gain an advantage in trade comp complete the following: etition through this submission please I am directly affected by an effect of the subje ect matter of this submission that- (a) adversely affects the environment; and (b) does not relate to trade competition or the effects of trade competition ☐ Yes ☐ No Signed Dolle man Date: Notes: The submission and decision you wish Cocontents of the proposed plan change and Submissions close at 5.00pm, Friday 16th Please send the completed form before the District Council, 35 Kenrick Street, PO Bosubmissions@mpdc.govt.nz or complete town or you can drop it off at any Council I accept that by taking part in this public services. ouncil to make should only relate to the d/or Notice of Requirement.
-The December 2016 The closing date to: Matamata-Piako ox 266, Te Aroha or email to online at www.mpdc.gov.nz/plan-your-office .
+I seek the following decision from Council (plea ase give precise details): ☐ Accept the plan change Decline the plan change Accept the plan change with the following amendments Law avea of Law Rual Residential ☐ If the plan change is not declined, make the following amendments I wish to present at the council planning heari ng: Yes □ No PLEASE NOTE: IF YOU DO NOT TICK EITH IT WILL BE ASSUMED THAT YOU DO NOT I would be prepared to present a joint case at similar submission: the hearing with others making a ☑ Yes ☐ No I could gain an advantage in trade competition ☐ Yes ☐ No n through this submission.
+If you could gain an advantage in trade composition to the following: etition through this submission please I am directly affected by an effect of the subje ect matter of this submission that- (a) adversely affects the environment; and(b) does not relate to trade competition or ☐ Yes ☐ No Date: 15 12 16 Notes: The submission and decision you wish Cocontents of the proposed plan change and Submissions close at 5.00pm, Friday 16th Please send the completed form before the District Council, 35 Kenrick Street, PO Bosubmissions@mpdc.govt.nz or complete of town or you can drop it off at any Council I accept that by taking part in this public su (including personal details, names and add d/or Notice of Requirement.
+December 2016 The closing date to: Matamata-Piako ax 266, Te Aroha or email to conline at www.mpdc.gov.nz/plan-your-office .
+Ubmission process that my submission closing date, all submissions received will be available for public viewing.